The impact of your daily habits on varicose veins

 • Radiofrequency Ablation (RFA): Minimally invasive and highly effective, RFA uses heat to close problematic veins.

-• Foam Sclerotherapy: A chemical solution injected directly into the vein, causing it to collapse and fade from view.
+• Foam Sclerotherapy: A chemical solution is injected directly into the vein, causing it to collapse and fade from view.

 • Microphlebectomy: Surgical removal of visible veins through tiny incisions, offering immediate cosmetic improvement.